zucaritask/wes/README.md

 This is a work in progress.
 See todo.org for more details.

 ## Building blocks
+For each building block (except channels) wes exposes a callback interface to implement.

 ### Name registry
 A name registry implementation keep trac of in which process each channel is